robinagandhi/swa/pages/github.md

 # Step 6: Fork Repository
 Now we will learn about **forking** a repository.

-Here is what Github [says](https://help.github.com/articles/fork-a-repo/):
+Here is what GitHub [says](https://help.github.com/articles/fork-a-repo/):
 > A fork is a copy of a repository.
 Forking a repository allows you to experiment with changes without affecting the original project.

 > Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

 > Every public repository can be forked

-So head-on over to a hello-world repository developed by one of your peers.
+So head-on over to a hello-world repository developed by one of your class mates or mine.
 You can do this by browsing to the `git URL` of their hello-world repository in your browser.
+For example, my hello-world repository is located at: [https://github.com/robinagandhi/hello-world.git](https://github.com/robinagandhi/hello-world.git)

 You should see something like this on your peer's repository:
 >![githubfork](./img/githubfork.png)

 Click the `Fork` button.

-After forking, you will have your own copy of your peer's repository.
+After forking, you will have your own copy of the repository.
 Using [Step 3](#step-3) you can `clone` this repository to your local computer.
 Make changes to files and `push` it back to this forked remote repository.

 Forking a repository is an excellent way to suggest new features to the original repository that you do not own, using a `pull` request.
 Let's do this in the next step.

 [Top](#table-of-contents)

 # Step 7: Make a Pull Request
-In this step, make changes to the fork of your peers' repository on `Github.com` and create a `pull request`.
+In this step, make changes to the fork of your peers' repository on `GitHub.com` and create a `pull request`.

-Let's assume that a `gencyber` (insert your ID here) user forks `robinagandhi/hello-world` repository (this will be your peer's repository).
+Let's assume that a `gencyber` (insert your ID here) user forks `robinagandhi/hello-world` repository.

 The forked repository for the `gencyber` user will look like this:
 >![forkedrepo](./img/forkedrepo.png)